 Wear & tear allowances

 If your residential property is furnished, you can claim capital allowances on the cost of furniture and fittings (e.g., white goods) in your property.
-These are known as ‘wear and tear allowances’ or ‘depreciation’.
+These are known as wear and tear allowances or depreciation.
 The current rate for these allowances is 12.5% of the cost per year, for a maximum of 8 years.

-Double Taxation relief
+Double Taxation Agreements (DTA)

 If you’re taxed on the same rental income in your country of residence, double taxation agreements allow you to claim relief to avoid being taxed twice.
 Learn more about Double Taxation Agreements.